wocsa/cyberjutsu/glossary.md

   - Start action in defense the moment you have an inkling of the offensive of your opponent
 - <a name="sen-sen-no-sen">Sen sen no sen</a> 先先の先 (superior initiative)
   - Superior initiative is given play in a delicate situation where one confronts an opponent who intends to attack and gains mastery over them by subtly guessing their mentality and forestalling their actions.
+- <a name="mokuso">Mokusō</a> 黙想 (meditation,mind training)
+  - Introspect moment to train mind and fix knowledge from experience practiced earlier or projection

 ## Cyber terms
 - <a name="cyberdeck">Cyberdeck</a> (practitioner material)